warden-protocol/wardenprotocol/docs/docs/oapp-example-spaceward/manage-keychains.md

 ### Query keychains

-To query keychains, use the following:
+To query a list of keychains, use the following:

 **wardend command**: `XXX`